thanachart29/gesture_detection_with_ROS2/docs/source/index.rst

     </h1>

-The Cacao project is designing, building, and developing the structure and abilities of the mobile manipulator robot whose purpose is to live with humans.
-This document will provide The robot subsystem and Robot system integration
+The CACAO project is designing, building, and developing the structure and abilities of the mobile manipulator robot whose purpose is to live with humans.
+This document will provide The robot subsystem and robot system integration each part will consist of a concept, overview, methodology, and application

 ..
 System Overview
 .. ****************